-The European Commissions’ regulation for data protection rules have been updated in the General Data Protection Regulation (GDPR) with legislation coming into force on 25th May 2018 to all EU countries.
+The European Commissions’ regulation for data protection rules have been updated in the General Data Protection Regulation (GDPR) with legislation that came into force on 25th May 2018 to all EU countries.

 GDPR compliance represents the biggest shake up of data protection law in over 20 years.
-It will have a massive effect on UK organisations and will introduce greater regulation, control and governance over personal data.
+It had a massive effect on UK organisations and introduced greater regulation, control and governance over personal data.

-The new data protection rules will create a harmonised framework and present a multitude of new compliance obligations around new consent rules, enhanced privacy rights of individuals, demands for privacy impact assessments to understand risk, and ‘privacy by design’ for all business operations and processes.
-New obligations for data transparency will also be introduced for confidentially breaches and new rights against the use of personal data with the right to be forgotten and data portability.
+The data protection rules have created a harmonised framework and present a multitude of new compliance obligations around new consent rules, enhanced privacy rights of individuals, demands for privacy impact assessments to understand risk, and ‘privacy by design’ for all business operations and processes.
+New obligations for data transparency have also been introduced for confidentially breaches and new rights against the use of personal data with the right to be forgotten and data portability.
 As a result, we face far stricter rules for capturing, storing, processing and managing data.

-Even though this regulation becomes effective in May 2018, requirements and practices to protect sensitive data are already defined, and they bring big challenges – making it even more crucial for organisations to get their SAP landscape in order now.
+Requirements and practices to protect sensitive data are defined and they bring big challenges – making it even more crucial for organisations to get their SAP landscape in order.